mrkouchaki/mrkouchaki/README.md

 -->
 - Developed and deployed a scalable ML testbed for DRL and Federated RL models as containerized applications on Kubernetes.
 - Built a time-series Intrusion Detection System using customized Transformer architectures and RNN Autoencoders.
+- Designed and implemented a Retrieval Augmented Generation (RAG) pipeline using vector databases and LLMs for context-grounded natural language responses, focusing on medical applications.
 - Hands-on experience on Fine-tuning and optimized LLM models through prompt engineering.
 - Developed a very lightversion of multimodal AI-powered chatbot using LLaMA models for natural language interaction and CSV data analysis, integrating Hugging Face models to combine conversational AI with structured data processing.
 - Utilized CUDA/cuDNN for GPU-accelerated computing, reducing ML model training time by 30%.